halessi/rl_trading/README.md

 ```

 # Training a model
 As the code stands now, a TensorForce PPO agent is hardcoded into main.py.
-To train this agent, run
+To train this agent, run:
 ```
 python main.py
 ```